 The Congressman tried to continue his hectoring for a few more minutes, but his colleagues on the panel had grown weary of his act and tugged on his sleeve.
 It was over, and they soon left the room.

 After the meeting had recessed for the day, I knocked on the door of my parents' room in the hotel.
 My mother let me in without, uncharacteristically, saying a word, just nodding in my father’s direction.

 He was slumped in a heavy chair that he had turned to the resort's elegant small window.
 Staring out at the peaceful golf course, the geese walking across the lawn, and the trees just beginning to bud, he looked as if the world had crashed in around him.
-The association's name would now go on everything that went out, our profile had been raised permanently, and we had members of Congress who would try to squash us whenever they got the opportunity.
+The bill would become law without the offending provision, but the association's name would be on everything we touched.
+Our profile had been raised permanently, and there were members of Congress who would try to squash us whenever they got the opportunity.